 If 2020 has taught me anything, it is that change is swift and constant.
 Together we can impact positive changes if we’re willing to listen, learn and put in the work.
 Hearing from diverse perspectives helps broaden the lens you view the world with.
 It helps us understand how our impact may be in opposition with our original intentions, and ultimately how we can love and support our neighbors of color in the way they need.

 Here is a collection of eight podcast episodes to help you continue to listen, learn and grow, no matter what stage of the journey you’re on.

 1. Tony Robbins: A Historic Conversation for Healing and Unity

-In this 3+ hour podcast, Tony Robbins hosts an unfiltered conversation with 10 unique leaders—including global human rights leader Martin Luther King III; Sybrina Fulton, activist, author and Trayvon Martin’s mother; Doc Rivers, head coach for the Los Angeles Clippers; and many others—who share their experiences of what it is to be Black in America today.
+In this 3-plus-hour podcast, Tony Robbins hosts an unfiltered conversation with 10 unique leaders—including global human rights leader Martin Luther King III; Sybrina Fulton, activist, author and Trayvon Martin’s mother; Doc Rivers, head coach for the Los Angeles Clippers; and many others—who share their experiences of what it is to be Black in America today.
 They lend their voices and exemplify how we can come together during this pivotal moment to collectively tap into love, compassion and connection to one another to build lasting progress.

 If you’re looking to do more active listening to better understand this moment, this is a great place to start.

 2. NPR’s Code Switch: Why Now, White People?